Markdown

 Perron supports markdown with the markdownify helper.

-There are no markdown gems bundled by default, so you'll need to add one of these to your Gemfile:
+There are no markdown gems bundled by default, so add one of these to the Gemfile:

 • commonmarker